vyshnovka/flappy-bird/README.md

 # One More Flappy Bird

-This is one of a thousand clones of the legendary Flappy Bird game on Unity.
+It is one of a thousand clones of the legendary hyper-casual game implemented on Unity.

-The original idea is pretty simple (hyper-casual, obviously), so it was a great choice as a first project.
-All major mechanics have been implemented.
-Just tap the screen, jump over obstacles and last as long as possible.
+The original idea is pretty simple - hyper-casual, obviously.
+Tap the screen, jump over obstacles and last as long as possible.

 Or maybe it is **not** just another clone?..